hamzahasan13/Bank-Marketing-Predictive-Analytics/README.md

 <img src="https://github.com/hamzahasan13/Bank-Marketing-Predictive-Analytics/blob/main/Images/Predictive%20Analytics%20result.JPG" alt="drawing" width="600"/>

 ### 7) Conclusion/Discussion
-The test data was added to the Decision Jungle ML algorithm and it returned a probability of around 72%.
+This ML model can be used by the bank to predict if the customer will subscribe to a term deposit.
+One row from the test data was added to the Decision Jungle ML algorithm and it returned a probability of around 72%.
 This indicates that there is a 72% chance that the customer will subscribe to the term data.
+Using this model the bank's marketing team can target such customers to with marketing campaigns to attract them for term deposit.